Angelo Rodriguez Lacuesta: Stay: 21 Stories

 Stay: 21 Stories is a 2018 comics anthology that presents a collection of 21 original stories, exploring themes of “horror, violence, romance and sex.”
-Launched at Komikon, the collection was created in collaboration with 17 artists, including photographer Shaira Luna and visual artist Igan D’Bayan.
+Launched at Komikon, the collection was created in collaboration with 17 artists, including photographer Shaira Luna and visual artist Igan D'Bayan.
 Lacuesta noted that the process of working with artists added new dimensions to his stories.

 The anthology received critical acclaim, being named one of the Best Filipino Comics of 2018 by CNN Philippines and was a finalist for the Philippine National Book Award.
 One of the comic stories in the collection, “Bedweather” won first runner up in the Jeane Leiby Chapbook Contest at the Florida Review, while another, “Triple Phantasy,” was a runner-up in the same contest.
 Stay was also featured in the official Philippine catalog for the several consecutive years at the Frankfurt Buchmesse.

 JOY: A Novel

 JOY: A Novel is Lacuesta's debut novel, published by Penguin Random House Southeast Asia in 2022.
 Spanning multiple decades, the novel reflects the fragmented yet interconnected lives of contemporary Filipinos.
 In discussing the novel, Lacuesta emphasized the difference between writing short stories and novels.
 He told Lifestyle Inquirer:A book of 10 short stories, for example, is really 10 separate discrete worlds, each with its own tone, temperament and momentum.
-This is why it’s harder to complete a book of short stories than one thinks!
-But a novel—to me it’s a singularity, in all the senses of that word: completely distinct and peculiar; infinite and condensed; and capable of conflating leaps in language, form and content all at once.
+This is why it's harder to complete a book of short stories than one thinks!
+But a novel—to me it's a singularity, in all the senses of that word: completely distinct and peculiar; infinite and condensed; and capable of conflating leaps in language, form and content all at once.

 An Errand

 Originally published as a short story in Coral Cove and Other Stories, An Errand was adapted into a feature film in 2024 by director Dominic Bekaert.
 Premiering at the Cinemalaya Film Festival, An Errand merges drama, film noir, and psychological thriller, offering a nuanced exploration of power dynamics and existential crisis.

 The film follows a driver named Moroy on an existential journey from Baguio to Manila to retrieve a trivial item—Viagra—for his boss.
 As the errand progresses, Moroy reflects on memories and fantasies, blending reality with introspection.

 The film received critical acclaim for its slow-burn narrative and meticulous visual composition, with one reviewer even drawing comparisons to European arthouse cinema.
-ClickTheCity noted the film’s existential undertones, likening it to works such as Jonathan Glazer’s Under the Skin (2013 film) and Shane Carruth’s Upstream Color (2013 film).
-Meanwhile, PhilStar Life emphasized the psychological complexity of An Errand and its incisive commentary on class divides, drawing parallels to Bong Joon-ho’s Parasite (2019 film).
+ClickTheCity noted the film's existential undertones, likening it to works such as Jonathan Glazer's Under the Skin (2013 film) and Shane Carruth's Upstream Color (2013 film).
+Meanwhile, PhilStar Life emphasized the psychological complexity of An Errand and its incisive commentary on class divides, drawing parallels to Bong Joon-ho's Parasite (2019 film).

 An Errand premiered on August 5, 2024, as part of the Full Length Main Competition category at the Cinemalaya Independent Film Festival.
 It was selected to be part of the Bright Futures section of the International Film Festival Rotterdam (IFFR).

 Personal life

 Lacuesta is married to the poet Mookie Katigbak-Lacuesta.

+Lacuesta has a child named Lucas Lacuesta.